tejuscs/ADBD-Labs/adb-kms/adb-kms.md

 # Customer Controlled Database Encryption Keys

 ## Introduction
-The Autonomous database service allows customers to retain control of the database encryption master keys.
+The Autonomous AI Database service allows customers to retain control of the database encryption master keys.
 Keys are stored in an HSM based Vault service in OCI and are accessed by the database for encryption / decryption of data keys.
 No human operator has access to the keys once they are in the vault.
 Customers retain full control of their key vault and can disable / delete keys as required.

-Each autonomous container database (ACD) and each autonomous database (ADB) within it can have its own unique master encryption key (MEK).
+Each autonomous container database (ACD) and each Autonomous AI Database (ADB) within it can have its own unique master encryption key (MEK).
 Keys may be rotated at desired frequency either through console UI or using REST APIs.

 [This is an introductory YouTube video.](youtube:JoAJ7lAgdkA)